National and State Libraries Australia (NSLA) is the peak body for Australia's national, state and territory libraries.

 Through collaboration, we deliver better collections, solutions and customer experiences than each library can do individually.
 We also contribute to more informed public policy, and share our knowledge and expertise to increase the professional capability of our staff and to build a workforce for the future.

-NSLA's program is managed and supported by the Executive Officer and the NSLA office, based at State Library Victoria.
-The office reports to the Chair for 2018-2019, Kate Torney, and to the CEOs of NSLA libraries.
+NSLA's program is managed and supported by the Executive Officer, Dr Barbara Lemon, and Program Coordinator, Aimee Said, based at State Library Victoria.
+The office reports to the Chair for 2020-21, Dr Marie-Louise Ayres, and to the CEOs of NSLA libraries.

 NSLA annual statistics 2018-2019